bloominstituteoftechnology/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 In this challenge you will be working from the `Lambda Eats` homepage to create a functional `Pizza?` button that leads to a build your own pizza custom form.

+## **Self-Study Questions**

+Demonstrate your understanding of this week's concepts by answering the following free-form questions.

+Edit this document to include your answers after each question.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+2. How would you explain form validation to someone who has never programmed before?
+3. In 1-2 sentences, define end to end testing.

+You are expected to be able to answer all these questions.
+Your responses contribute to your Sprint Challenge grade.
+Skipping this section **will** prevent you from passing this challenge.

 ## Instructions

 ### Task 1: Set Up The Project With Git